abn-illia-lebid/abn-meetup/README.md

 ## Full proof testing

 Today, I will speak about testing, show you different types of tests, and explain various testing methods and their benefits, and I will finish the presentation with a practical example.
+After that we will have some time for a Q&A session.

 ## Types of tests